jenjwong/sandbox/README.md

 ## Tests

+Expense Trackr implements unit and end-to-end testing with Mocha, Enzyme, Jest, and Codecept.js.

 Codecept.js, a JavaScript Selenium wrapper is used for end-to-end testing.
 Codecept.js stores pictures of browser state during failed tests in endToend.output.
 With your server and mongo deamon started run:

 ```